 With both matrices constructed — robot to tag, and tag to world — I multiply them to obtain the transformation from the robot to the global coordinate system.

-From this final matrix, I extract the robot’s translation (x, y
+From this final matrix, I extract the robot’s translation (x, y) and orientation (yaw),

 which is the final target of the estimation.